 - Olhos de Água, in Alcanena

-- River Beach of Fraga da Pegada, in Macedo de Cavaleiros
+- Fraga da Pegada River Beach, in Macedo de Cavaleiros

 - Fragas de São Simão River Beach, in Figueiró dos Vinhos

-- Map with the most beautiful river beaches in Portugal, and the list for your mobile
+- Map of the most beautiful river beaches in Portugal, and a list for your cell phone

 In the municipality of Gondomar, Praia Fluvial da Lomba is located on the left bank of the River Douro, near the town of Lomba.

-It has an extensive sandy beach, plenty of green areas and support for all the vacationers who take advantage of the northern waters to bathe at this time of year.
+It has a long stretch of sand, plenty of green areas and support for all vacationers who take advantage of the northern waters to bathe at this time of year.

 Next to the beach you’ll find a small picnic area and everything you need to spend a whole day here, from morning until night.

-It is one of the most secret places in Trás-os-Montes in the north of the country and, in summer, it is sought after by those who like canoeing, fishing or having a good time away from the cities.
+This is one of the most secret places in Trás-os-Montes in the north of the country and, in summer, it’s popular with those who like canoeing, fishing or having a good time away from the cities.

-The sand is considerably large, considering this type of beach, and it is perfectly framed by nature, with lots of trees and small spots to capture the most fun photos this summer.
+The sand is considerably large, considering the type of beach, and it’s perfectly framed by nature, with lots of trees and small spots for capturing this summer’s funniest photos.

 Still in the north of the country, near Serra da Estrela, you’ll find one of our favorite river beaches: Loriga, one of the finalists for the “7 Wonders – Beaches of Portugal”, in the category of river beaches.

-The setting, as you can imagine, is idyllic, with breathtaking landscapes.
+The scenery, as you can imagine, is idyllic, with breathtaking landscapes.
 As for the water, well, get ready to freeze, or this beach wouldn’t be in a glacial valley.

-The scenery alone makes the narrow, winding road that leads there worthwhile.
+The scenery alone is worth taking the narrow, winding road that leads there.

-The surrounding vegetation, but above all the Castelo de Belver, on the other side of the Tejo, at the top of the slope, invite you to enjoy the views before taking a dip.
+The surrounding vegetation, but above all the Belver Castle, on the other side of the Tagus, at the top of the slope, invite you to enjoy the views before taking a dip.

 Although very popular in the warmer months, the long sandy beach (compared to other river beaches) and the grassy areas have room for everyone.